pablodecm/phd_thesis/src/103_chapter_3.md

 ### Likelihood-Free Inference {#sec:likelihood-free}

-One of the main properties of the statistical models at particle colliders we focussed on the last section was their generative-only nature, whereby their probability density $p(\boldsymbol{x} | \boldsymbol{\theta})$ cannot be expressed analytically, but only by means of forward simulated observation.
+One of the main properties of the statistical models at particle colliders we focussed on in the last section was their generative-only nature, whereby their probability density $p(\boldsymbol{x} | \boldsymbol{\theta})$ cannot be expressed analytically, but only by means of forward simulated observation.
 This fact greatly complicates the